 Introduces and emphasizes the many aspects of human behavior as they affect individuals and groups in the workplace.
-Teaches human relations skills in the context of understanding human needs, attitudes, perceptions and motivations, workforce diversity teamwork, stress management, and interpersonal communications.
-Focus is on management of human relations factors within an organization and understanding the effects of discrimination, prejudice, and intolerance, in the pluralistic workplace.
+Teaches human relations skills in the context of understanding human needs, attitudes, perceptions workforce diversity and motivations, teamwork, stress management, interpersonal communications.
+Focus management on of human relations factors within an organization understanding the effects and discrimination, prejudice, and intolerance, in the pluralistic workplace.